ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/2Wl0nRt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, power on the virtual machines and establish a Remote Desktop Protocol (RDP) connection to Client1.
-Launch PowerShell with administrator privileges and try to ping "mainframe."
-The ping will fail since "mainframe" is not present in the local cache, the hosts file, or the DNS server.
+Start by powering on the virtual machines and connecting to Client1 using Remote Desktop Protocol (RDP).
+Once connected, open PowerShell as an administrator and try pinging "mainframe."
+The ping attempt will fail because the system can't resolve "mainframe"—it's not stored in the local cache, the hosts file, or the DNS server, which is responsible for translating domain names into IP addresses.
 </p>
 <br />